opf/openproject/docs/release-notes/12-2-5/README.md

 To aid in the discovery of these users, you can use the following rake task to print synchronized groups that have members originating not from LDAP:

 - Packaged installation: `sudo openproject run bundle exec rake ldap_groups:print_unsynced_members`
-- Docker-based installation: `docker exec -it <web container ID> bash -c "openproject run bundle exec rake ldap_groups:print_unsynced_members"`
+- Docker-based installation: `docker exec -it <web container ID> bash -c "bundle exec rake ldap_groups:print_unsynced_members"`

 Please note that these affected users are not automatically removed in this patch release, due to the system not knowing if are expected to be members.